 4.15.
-The documentary evidence necessary to support an authorization request should include, as a minimum, specific information concerning the following:
+The documentary evidence necessary to support an authorization request should include, at a minimum, specific information concerning the following:

-(a) Identification of the operating organization and the individual(s) representing the operating organization;
+- (a) Identification of the operating organization and the individual(s) representing the operating organization; - (b) The radioisotopes and the chemical forms of the material to be processed and stored; - (c) The characteristics of the particle accelerator, i.e. its type (cyclotron or linear accelerator), energy, current, beam characteristics and layout, including its size and geometry; - (d) The facility in which the particle accelerator will be located and/or the radioactive material will be processed and stored, including specific information on the associated safety systems and equipment, e.g. radiation shielding, interlock systems, fume hoods, remote handling tools, building ventilation system (including details of air pressures, the air flow pattern and the type of filters), effluent exhaust systems, monitoring systems and warning systems, emergency stop switches/trip wires, and their appropriate locations in the facility;

-- (b) The radioisotopes and the chemical forms of the material to be processed and stored; - (c) The characteristics of the particle accelerator, i.e. its type (cyclotron or linear accelerator), energy, current, beam characteristics and layout, including its size and geometry; - (d) The facility in which the particle accelerator will be located and/or the radioactive material will be processed and stored, including specific information on the associated safety systems and equipment, e.g. radiation shielding, interlock systems, fume hoods, remote handling tools, effluent exhaust systems, a description of building ventilation system (of the building withincluding details of air pressures, the type of filters, the air flow pattern and -the type of filters) air pressure, effluent exhaust systems, monitoring systems and warning systems, emergency stop switches/trip wires, and their appropriate locations in the facility; - (e) The locations where the particle accelerator will be operated and radioactive material will be processed and stored; - (f) Means of verification that the recipient has an authorization to receive any radioactive material being transferred out of the facility; - (g) The inventory system to be used to account for radioactive material including targets; - (h) Identification and details of qualifications of the radiation protection officer and, where appropriate, qualified experts or radiation protection advisers; - (i) The operating organization's requirements for the training and qualification of all relevant staff; - (j) Information supporting the justification for the facility; - (k) The safety assessment covering the operation of the facility; - (1) The radiation protection programme; - (m) Arrangements for the management of radioactive waste; - (n) Arrangements for responding to a nuclear or radiological emergency within the facility premises (see Section 16); - (o) The initial decommissioning plan and financial assurance-;
+- (e) The locations where the particle accelerator will be operated and radioactive material will be processed and stored; - (f) Means of verification that the recipient has an authorization to receive any radioactive material being transferred out of the facility; - (g) The inventory system to be used to account for radioactive material, including targets; - (h) Identification and details of qualifications of the radiation protection officer and, where appropriate, qualified experts or radiation protection advisers; - (i) The operating organization's requirements for the training and qualification of all relevant staff; - (j) Information supporting the justification for the facility; - (k) The safety assessment covering the operation of the facility; - (1) The radiation protection programme; - (m) Arrangements for the management of radioactive waste; - (n) Arrangements for responding to a nuclear or radiological emergency within the facility premises (see Section 16); - (o) The initial decommissioning plan and financial assurance; - (p) A radiological environmental impact analysis of the gaseous effluents discharged during normal operations and any gaseous radioactive releases due to accidents.